amenjalal94/amenjalal94.github.io/README.md

-I'm an Academy Scholar (post-doc) at the **[Harvard Academy](https://academy.wcfia.harvard.edu/about/mission)**, working on development, environmental and labor economics.
+I'm an Academy Scholar (post-doc) at the **[Harvard Academy](https://academy.wcfia.harvard.edu/about/mission)** for International and Area Studies at Harvard University.

 <div style="height:1rem;"></div>